-On Wednesday 21 February 2018, newspapers De Tijd and L'Echo awarded the best performing funds on the Belgian market for the 22nd time.
-Below you will find the top 3 for each category.
-The complete list was published in De Tijd on 22 February 2018.
+On Tuesday 12 March 2019, newspapers De Tijd and L'Echo awarded the best performing funds on the Belgian market.
+Below you will find the winners, available at MeDirect, for each category.
+The complete list was published in De Tijd on 13 March 2019.

 Fund is the popular name for UCI (Undertaking for Collective Investment).
 A UCI is an undertaking that brings together several investors and invests their deposited money in various investment products, such as stocks, bonds, cash, etc., in order to spread the risk.